davepinch/pinchy.cc/content/topics/astronomy/constellations/canes-venatici/ianridpath.com.md

   - Star Tales - Ursa Major (ianridpath.com)
 excerpt: >-
   The Polish astronomer Johannes Hevelius formed this constellation in 1687 from a scattering of faint stars beneath the tail of Ursa Major.
 Canes Venatici represents a pair of greyhounds held on a lead by Boötes, snapping at the heels of the Great Bear.
-Hevelius named the dogs Asterion (‘Starry’) and Chara (‘Dear’), identifying them as male and female respectively... size ranking: 38
+Hevelius named the dogs Asterion (‘Starry’) and Chara (‘Dear’), identifying them as male and female respectively... history of:
+  - Canes Venatici
+  - Cor Caroli
+size ranking: 38
 type: website
 url: /www.ianridpath.com/startales/canesvenatici.html/
 website: "http://www.ianridpath.com/startales/canesvenatici.html"
 tags:
-  - Canes Venatici
-  - Cor Caroli
   - Ian Ridpath's Star Tales (ianridpath.com)
 ---